 BEYOND ASANA: Explore the other 7 Limbs of Yoga

-Once you open up the door to yoga, you will soon come to realise that there is a whole universe of wisdom and knowledge out there.
+Once you step into the remarkable world of yoga, you will soon come to realise that there is a whole universe of wisdom and knowledge to be discovered.

 The Eight Limbs of Yoga

 The idea that yoga has eight limbs comes from The Yoga Sutras of Patanjali, one of the most fundamental texts in yoga philosophy.
-The eightfold path is called ASHTANGA, which literally means eight limbs (ashta: eight & anga: limb).
+The eightfold path is called ASHTANGA, which literally means “eight limbs”.

 According to Patanjali, these eight steps form a path to living a meaningful and purposeful life.
 They serve as a prescription for ethical conduct and self-discipline, and they help us to acknowledge the spiritual nature of our being.

-So let’s get a brief overview about the eight limbs of yoga, and how you can deepen your yoga practice on and off the mat.
+So let’s get a brief overview about the eight limbs of yoga, and how these principles can deepen your yoga practice on and off the mat.